 - Joaquin River; site 901 in Franks Tract; sites 902 and 915 in Old River; and site 914 in Middle - 2 River) are located in the area influenced by the Project (Figure 1).
-Data from individual surveys is - available in near-real-time (within 72 hours) to generally characterize the distribution of smelt - 4 relative to the Project area and areas of high entrainment risk.
-However, the frequency of individual - 5 surveys and the density of stations in the Project area are insufficient to provide for responsive - 6 management of Project operations, or to provide detailed assessments of Project effects and - effectiveness.
-The next section of this Monitoring Plan describes 20mm Survey enhancements designed to facilitate better assessment of the 2-Gates Project.
-Comparison of post-project survey - designed to facilitate better assessment of the 2-Gates Project.
-Comparison of post-project survey data to pre-project survey data for south Delta sites will useful in determining the effects of - operations on delta smelt spawning distribution and evaluating the success of the operations in - preventing spawning in the south Delta.
-As with the FMWT Survey and TNS, growth rates of smelt - 12 sampled by the 20mm Survey should provide information about how habitat quality in areas - 13 influenced by Project operations.
+Data from individual surveys is - 3 available in near-real-time (within 72 hours) to generally characterize the distribution of smelt - 4 relative to the Project area and areas of high entrainment risk.
+However, the frequency of individual - 5 surveys and the density of stations in the Project area are insufficient to provide for responsive - 6 management of Project operations, or to provide detailed assessments of Project effects and - 7 effectiveness.
+The next section of this Monitoring Plan describes 20mm Survey enhancements - designed to facilitate better assessment of the 2-Gates Project.
+Comparison of post-project survey data to pre-project survey data for south Delta sites will useful in determining the effects of - 9 data to pre-project survey data for south Delta sites will useful in determining the effects of 10 operations on delta smelt spawning distribution and evaluating the success of the operations in - preventing spawning in the south Delta.
+As with the FMWT Survey and TNS, growth rates of smelt - sampled by the 20mm Survey should provide information about how habitat quality in areas - influenced by Project operations.